Anding/N.I.G.E.-Machine/README.txt

 Other software packages are not required but may be helpful for development work:

 * Programmers Notepad and FORTH files add-on.
 <http://www.pnotepad.org/>
 <http://www.pnotepad.org/add-ons/>
+Set Tools/Options/General/Defaults "Tab Width" to 7

 * VFX Forth from MicroProcessor Engineering
 <http://www.mpeforth.com/>